 Experience a guided 360VR Tour of Taliesin East

-Effective: A MSN blog for realtors did an article about Taliesin’s centennial and accidentally linked to our version of the tour instead of Taliesin’s.
+Effective: An MSN blog for realtors did an article about Taliesin’s centennial and accidentally linked to our version of the tour instead of Taliesin’s.
 The results proved fascinating.
-In the first 24 hours the tour drew over 13,000 unique visitors.
-More importantly the average stay was over eight minutes with a bounce rate of just 3%.
-That kind of “stickiness” to a web site is huge, more so considering these were actively engaged visitors.
+In the first 24 hours, the tour drew over 13,000 unique visitors.
+More importantly, the average stay was over eight minutes with a bounce rate of just 3%.
+That kind of “stickiness” to a website is huge, more so considering these were actively engaged visitors.
 That is the power of 360VR done right.